 Best Gaming Laptops for College Students:

-In short, the MSI GS65 Stealth is a portable and powerful gaming laptop that’s ideal for most college students.
+In short, the Razer Blade 15 RTX is a portable and powerful gaming laptop that’s ideal for most college students.
 If you can afford it, this is the ultimate college laptop.

 Acer Predator Helios 300 Gaming Laptop